Skip to content

 How much does Xero cost?

-Pricing verified at xero.com/us/pricing on 2026-05-24.
-The Starter plan’s monthly limits on invoices and bills make it suitable only for very early-stage businesses — most active companies need Standard within the first few months.
+Pricing verified at xero.com/us/pricing-plans on 2026-05-26.
+All prices are listed in USD.
+The Early plan’s monthly limits on invoices and bills make it suitable only for very early-stage businesses — most active companies need Growing within the first few months.

 How we evaluated Xero